alexgeorgousis/csproject/README.md

 Final year Computer Science project at the University of Sussex.

-Using Genetic Programming to develop interpretable Reinforcement Learning agents.
+Using Genetic Programming to produce interpretable solutions to popular Reinforcement Learning environments.